khanfarzan17/khanfarzan17/README.md

-<h5 align="left">My name is FARZAN KHAN, and I am a passionate .NET Full Stack Web Developer currently employed at SLK Software.
+<h5 align="left">My name is FARZAN KHAN, and I am a passionate DOT NET Full Stack Web Developer currently employed at SLK Software.
 I wanted to take a moment to introduce myself and share some information about my background and skills.</h5>

-<h5 align="left">In terms of programming languages, I have a strong command over C, C++, C#, and Python.
-This versatile skill set allows me to tackle a wide range of challenges, both on the front end and the back end of web development projects.
-On the front end, I am experienced in crafting engaging user experiences using HTML, CSS, and JavaScript.
-This ensures that the websites I work on are not only functional but also visually appealing and intuitive.</h5>

-<h5 align="left">When it comes to the back end, I am well-versed in working with MySQL Server, which allows me to efficiently manage and structure the databases that power web applications.
-Additionally, my familiarity with DevOps practices adds another layer of proficiency to my skill set.</h5>

-<h5 align="left">I have hands-on experience with Jenkins, enabling me to streamline the development process and ensure smooth collaboration within development teams.
-I am also a dedicated cloud enthusiast with a strong interest in Amazon Web Services (AWS).
-Cloud computing has revolutionized the way we deploy and manage applications, and I am excited about leveraging AWS services to build scalable and reliable solutions.</h5>

 <h3 align="left">Connect with me:</h3>